yfarjoun/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2021-02-23 (Date of Last Commit)

-* Made changes to emptydrops tool wrappper script to not fail in cases with small number of cells, instead, create empty drop result files with NAs.
+* Made changes to emptydrops tool wrappper script to not fail in cases with small number of cells, instead, create empty drop result files with NAs
 * Updated the docker in RunEmptyDrops.wdl task to 0.1.4 Updated emptyDropsWrapper.R in the docker

 # 4.2.2